How to Change Your Name After Marriage

 6. Update your passport

-You may change the name on your U.S. passport with the U.S. Department of State before, during, or after changing your name with the SSA or DMV.
+You may change the name on your U.S. passport through the U.S. Department of State before, during, or after updating your name with the SSA or DMV.

 There are two feasible passport name change scenarios: